cadin/panels/docs/comic-data/panels.md

 FOR AUTO-SCROLLING SEQUENCES ONLY
 {: .text-yellow-300 .fs-2 .lh-0}

 Where to draw the advance control indicator when enabled (relative to the top left of the panel).
+Optionally define a delay (in milliseconds) before the indicator appears on screen.

 Properties:
 {: .text-delta}

 -   `x` (integer)
 -   `y` (integer)
+-   `delay` (integer)

 ### advanceControlSequence